-Pacific salmon have some of the most complex life cycles of any species on earth.
-They are anadromous, meaning their eggs are laid and hatch in freshwater, and their young spend at least some of their early lives in freshwater before swimming to the sea to grow and mature.
+Pacific salmon have some of the most complex life cycles of any species on Earth.
+They are anadromous, meaning their eggs are laid and hatch in fresh water.
+Their young spend at least some of their early lives in fresh water before swimming to the sea to grow and mature.

 One of the most remarkable things about Pacific salmon is their ability to find their way home again when it is time to reproduce.
-They have been known to travel thousands of kilometres in the ocean, as well as battle strong river currents and waterfalls to reach their hatching places.
+They have been known to travel thousands of kilometres in the ocean.
+Once inland, they battle strong currents and waterfalls to reach their hatching places.